FINDING LOST PETS

 If You are Missing a Cat: do not call your cat’s name or chase.
 Just talk softly to them.
 Do not put out your cat’s litter box because it only attracts other wildlife and predators.
 You can put out a shirt or blanket that has your scent on it.

-Try to Trap the Cat: Please see our TNR Instructions in the Pet Help Resources section.
+Try to Trap the Cat: Please see our TNR Instructions in the Trap Neuter Return section.

 When you Find Your Pet: Get an ID tag for Your Pet that includes your phone number and address.
 Inexpensive tags are available from Petsmart or online.
 Microchip your pet.
 When animals arrive at a shelter, they are checked for a microchip which will reunite you with your pet.
 It is painless and can be done at most clinics.
 Get ID tags in addition to a microchip because someone could pick up your pet without taking him to a vet to be checked for a microchip.
 Get your pet spayed or neutered.
 Please see a list of low-cost clinics in the Pet Help Resources section.
 Keep Your Pet Indoors.
 Indoor pets are much less likely to go missing.
 We hope you find your pet soon!